vynu/go-playground-validator-pilot/E2E_TEST_GUIDE.md

 ## Overview

 The `e2e_test_suite.sh` is a comprehensive end-to-end testing script for the Go Playground Data Validator project.
-It performs thorough testing of all system features including automatic model discovery, validation functionality, server lifecycle management, and API endpoints.
+It performs thorough testing of all system features including **model-agnostic unit testing**, automatic model discovery, validation functionality, server lifecycle management, and API endpoints.

+### 🚀 **New Model-Agnostic Testing Framework**

+The E2E test suite now includes **Phase 0: Unit Testing Suite** which features:
+- ✅ **Model-agnostic main tests** (no specific model dependencies)
+- ✅ **Automatic registry testing** (works with any number of models)
+- ✅ **Zero maintenance overhead** for core tests when adding new models
+- ✅ **Comprehensive coverage analysis** with threshold checking

 ## Prerequisites